Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Round up your spare change into big bucks with automatic investing.

-Micro-investing is when you invest small amounts of money on a regular basis so that it adds up to a larger investment over time.
+Micro-investing is when you regularly invest small amounts of money to add up to a larger investment over time.
 Today, there are dozens of micro-investment apps in the global market, a clear indication that it’s a popular option among the next generation of investors.
 Learn how it works and your options for getting started in the US.

 Micro-investing is a relatively new sector on the American financial scene.
 Of the few micro-investing platforms out there, Acorns is probably the best-known of the round-up bunch.

 Robo-advisors are also getting into some of the same micro-investing features.
-Stash, Wealthsimple and Clink also offer to round up your purchases and invest the spare change, while Robinhood, Fidelity, SoFi Invest, Stockpile, Betterment and others offer the ability to purchase fractional shares of stock with as little as $1.
+Stash and Clink also offer to round up your purchases and invest the spare change, while Robinhood, Fidelity, SoFi Invest, Stockpile, Betterment and others offer the ability to purchase fractional shares of stock with as little as $1.

 Keep an eye out for other fintech startups looking to break into the market in the coming months and years.

-Acorns rounds up the amount of your daily purchases to the next dollar and invests the excess into your choice of five diversified portfolios managed by the company.
+Acorns rounds up your daily purchases to the next dollar and invests the excess into your choice of five diversified portfolios managed by the company.
 The portfolios vary in their goals and target investor profiles.